The refrain remains the same. Tech blogger says that major record label execs are Luddites, incapable of adapting to the digital transformation.

 No matter where I was, you always think about how you limit the downside as you are making product transitions.
 He didn't do that at all.

-That’s exactly the challenge faced by the major recording labels since ~2000.
+That's exactly the challenge faced by the major recording labels since ~2000.
 Could they have done things differently?
 Definitely.
 Did they make serious strategic errors.
-Definitely, again.
-But I certainly didn’t (and still don’t) envy the peeps trying to adapt those business to a new reality.
+Again, definitely.
+But I certainly didn't (and still don't) envy anyone trying to adapt their business to a new reality.

 Subscribe to A Word To The Wise Is Enough

 Get the latest posts delivered right to your inbox